 People normally have two copies of each chromosome (one received from their mother and one from their father) and a total of 23 chromosome pairs.
 The first 22 are called autosomal chromosomes and the 23rd pair is referred to as the sex chromosomes.
 (Girls are shown as XX – they receive one X-chromosome from their mother and one from their father.
 Boys are imagined as XY – they receive their X-chromosome from their mother and the Y-chromosome from their father.)
 During conception the autosomal chromosomes undergo a recombination creating a new set of chromosome pairs for the child.
 The position where a recombination has taken place is referred to as crossing-over or simply recombination point.

 Image 1.
 The inheritance of the autosomal chromosomes.
 (The grandparents also have two chromosome copies, but are presented with only one for simplicity reasons.)

-With regards to the sex chromosomes everything is a little different.
+With regard to the sex chromosomes everything is a little different.
 Girls receive one recombinated copy of the X-chromosome from their mother and one unchanged copy from their father, consisting only of their paternal grandmother’s X-DNA.
 Boys receive an unchanged Y-chromosome from their father and a recombinated X-chromosome from their mother’s two copies, which they then pass on unchanged to their daughters.